thagrol/fakewake/README.md

 - Log files are written to `/tmp/fakewake.log` starting fresh when the daemon is started.
 The previous two log files are retained.
+- Current log file can be viewed if the webserver is running by accessing <sever>/log
+- Current configuration can be viewed if the webserver is running by accessing <sever>/config
 - When started by root (or sudo) the daemon will switch to running as nobody:nogroup once all ports have been bound.
 - Without a PSU_SENSE connection (the 3.3v tap) wake on LAN will not be available as